 How does ECLF support MIGs?

-Fostering networking and result-oriented activities along issues that are of strategic importance to our members is a key part of the ECLF value proposition.
+Fostering networking and result-oriented activities on issues that are of strategic importance to our members is a key part of the ECLF value proposition.
 As part of your membership benefits, we

 - work with the initiator on formulating a compelling value proposition for the MIG invitation

-- provide a virtual platform to support the creation and management of MIGs through offering
+- support the creation and management of MIGs through

 - a dedicated videoconferencing room for virtual meetings

 - an opportunity for input/comments from the entire community